 This rhetoric doesn’t seem to have gained the support of the general public.
 In fact, a recent survey of 1,000 U.K. citizens revealed that nearly half of the public surveyed about the NHSX COVID-19 tracing app do not trust the UK government to keep their information safe from hackers.
 And over a third of respondents are concerned that the app might allow the government to collect their data.

 The problem is that for the app to be effective in containing the spread of COVID-19 after lockdown is eased, at least 60% of the UK public need to download it.
-Since downloading the app isn’t compulsory, the government needs to urgently address some of the main concerns surrounding the app to convince the population to part with their personal data.
+Since downloading the app isn’t compulsory, the government needs to urgently address some of the main security and privacy concerns surrounding the app to convince the population to part with their personal data.

 The NHSX COVID-19 Track and Trace app uses a centralised database, rather than a decentralised app like in other countries.
 This central database will contain anonymised records of those reporting symptoms, as well as who their phone has come into contact with.
 Other countries, including Ireland, are using a decentralised model, where personal data is stored on devices rather than government databases.